 In order to achieve this goal, the network has to provide solutions for the following key factors: traditional and online retailers’ need to adopt and sustain new digital business models generating values for customers.
 To ensure this, digital retail must implement services that generate value during the customer journey through various channels.
 Both retailing concepts, traditional and online retail, must use information technology to support operations and integrate new technologies.
 Advances in technology and analytics allow constant reviewing of operations and therefore introduce new processes, services, logistics and pricing mechanisms that lead to an improved customer experience.

-As one of the beneficiaries of the PERFORM network, the AWS-Institute offers individual research projects for PhD students.
+As one of the beneficiaries of the PERFORM network, the August-Wilhelm Scheer Institute offers individual research projects for PhD students.
 Participants of the PhD programme will receive full employment contracts for a period of three years.
 During these years, the combination between research and training will be the key factor of the programme.

 As participants, early researchers work towards the following omnichannel retail topics: